Skill+CLI

 Save API key locally

-xcrawl login --api-key <your_api_key>This stores your API key in:
+xcrawl init --api-key <your_api_key>This stores your API key in:

 export XCRAWL_API_KEY=<your_api_key>The CLI resolves runtime config in this order: